 4. Left-Hand Hydro Transmission Issues

 Cub Cadet RZT-42 has hydro-gear EZT 2200 transaxle transmission.
 The Cub Cadet Company has specifically designed this transmission for its mower to make the zero-turn mower more sturdy.

-The transaxles and the transmission has a direct impact on the speed and the performance of the mower.
+The transaxles and the transmission have a direct impact on the speed and the performance of the mower.
 The weak transmission strongly affects the speed, performance, and efficiency level of your mower.

-It also rises with the following issues if not prescribed well;
+It also raises the following issues if not prescribed well;

 - It will affect the bypass lever.